top of page

 As with most things it’s essential to weigh the long-term costs.
 While polypropylene may save you money upfront, wool carpets usually offer more value over time, especially when opting for high-quality products, and with the FITTING costs involved changing carpets every 3-4 years can become an expensive exercise, albeit one which some people enjoy just for the change of decor.
 Wool carpets can last significantly longer, often outlasting multiple polypropylene carpets, especially in high-traffic areas.

-Which carpet fiber is best for you?
+Which carpet fibre is best for you?

 Choosing between wool and polypropylene boils down to personal preferences, lifestyle needs, and budget constraints.
 If you're after luxury & longevity, wool carpets are the best choice.